wooorm/is-hidden/readme.md

 ## API

-This package exports the following identifiers: `trimTrailingLines`.
+This package exports the following identifiers: `isHidden`.
 There is no default export.

 ### `isHidden(basename)`